Venezuela announces probe against opposition leader over US sanctions support News

 Venezuela announces probe against opposition leader over US sanctions support

-The Venezuelan Attorney General’s Office announced Friday a new criminal investigation against opposition leader Maria Corina Machado for allegedly endorsing proposed US economic sanctions against the South American nation.
+The Venezuelan Attorney General’s Office announced Friday a new criminal investigation against opposition leader Maria Corina Machado for allegedly endorsing US economic sanctions against the South American nation.

 According to the statement, prosecutors allege Machado committed treason and conspiracy with foreign nations under Articles 128 and 132 of Venezuela’s Criminal Code, as well as organized crime under the Organized Crime Law.
-The investigation stems from Machado’s social media response to US Representative Mike Waltz regarding the BOLIVAR Act, where she thanked him “for supporting the courage and will of the Venezuelan people” and expressed gratitude to House members who “defended and passed the BOLIVAR Act,” calling it “a crucial step to hold the Maduro regime accountable.”
+The investigation stems from Machado’s social media response to US Representative Mike Waltz regarding the BOLIVAR Act, in which she thanked him “for supporting the courage and will of the Venezuelan people” and expressed gratitude to House members who “defended and passed the BOLIVAR Act,” calling it “a crucial step to hold the Maduro regime accountable.”

 The BOLIVAR Act (H. R. 825), passed Monday by the US House of Representatives, would prohibit the US federal government from contracting with any person or entity that conducts business operations with Venezuelan authorities not recognized as legitimate by the US.
 The prosecutors characterized this legislation as “criminal actions deployed by the US House of Representatives” seeking to expand sanctions against Venezuela.